cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

  - **-dp_mode**
-**Usage: -dp_mode=<string>**
-*Default: -dp_mode=cfasta_fair_wise*
-*This flag indicates the type of dynamic programming used by the program:*
+Common usage: **-dp_mode=<string>** (*Default: -dp_mode=cfasta_fair_wise*).
+This flag indicates the type of dynamic programming used by the program.
+Users may find by looking into the code that other modes with fancy names exists (viterby_pair_wise...)
+Unless mentioned in this documentation, these modes are not supported.
 ::

   $$: t_coffee sample_seq1.fasta -dp_mode myers_miller_pair_wise

-   *gotoh_pair_wise: implementation of the gotoh algorithm (quadratic in memory and time)* *myers_miller_pair_wise: implementation of the Myers and Miller dynamic programming algorithm ( quadratic in time and linear in space).
+gotoh_pair_wise: implementation of the gotoh algorithm (quadratic in memory and time)
+myers_miller_pair_wise: implementation of the Myers and Miller dynamic programming algorithm ( quadratic in time and linear in space).
 This algorithm is recommended for very long sequences.
-It is about 2 times slower than gotoh and only accepts tg_mode=1or 2 (i.e. gaps penalized for opening).*
+It is about 2 times slower than gotoh and only accepts tg_mode=1or 2 (i.e. gaps penalized for opening).
-   *fasta_pair_wise: implementation of the fasta algorithm.
+fasta_pair_wise: implementation of the fasta algorithm.
 The sequence is hashed, looking for ktuples words.
 Dynamic programming is only carried out on the ndiag best scoring diagonals.
 This is much faster but less accurate than the two previous.
-This mode is controlled by the parameters -ktuple, -diag_mode and -ndiag*
+This mode is controlled by the parameters -ktuple, -diag_mode and -ndiag
-   *cfasta_pair_wise: c stands for checked.
+cfasta_pair_wise: c stands for checked.
 It is the same algorithm.
 The dynamic programming is made on the ndiag best diagonals, and then on the 2*ndiags, and so on until the scores converge.
 Complexity will depend on the level of divergence of the sequences, but will usually be L*log(L), with an accuracy comparable to the two first mode ( this was checked on BaliBase).
-This mode is controlled by the parameters -ktuple, -diag_mode and -ndiag*
+This mode is controlled by the parameters -ktuple, -diag_mode and -ndiag

-.. note:: Note: Users may find by looking into the code that other modes with fancy names exists (viterby_pair_wise...)
-Unless mentioned in this documentation, these modes are not supported.

  - **-ktuple**
-**Usage: -ktuple=<value>**
-*Default: -ktuple=1 or 2*
-*Indicates the ktuple size for cfasta_pair_wise dp_mode and fasta_pair_wise.
+Common usage: **-ktuple=<value>** (*Default: -ktuple=1 or 2*). *Indicates the ktuple size for cfasta_pair_wise dp_mode and fasta_pair_wise.
 It is set to 1 for proteins, and 2 for DNA.
 The alphabet used for protein can be a degenerated version, set with -sim_matrix..*

  - **-ndiag**
-**Usage: -ndiag=<value>**
-*Default: -ndiag=0*
-*Indicates the number of diagonals used by the fasta_pair_wise algorithm (cf -dp_mode).
-When -ndiag=0, n_diag=Log (length of the smallest sequence)+1.*

-.. note:: When -ndiag and -diag_threshold are set, diagonals are selected if and only if they fulfill both conditions.
+Common usage: **-ndiag=<value>** (*Default: -ndiag=0*). *Indicates the number of diagonals used by the fasta_pair_wise algorithm (cf -dp_mode).
+When -ndiag=0, n_diag=Log (length of the smallest sequence)+1.* When -ndiag and -diag_threshold are set, diagonals are selected if and only if they fulfill both conditions.*

  - **-diag_mode**
-**Usage: -diag_mode=<value>**
-*Default: -diag_mode=0*
-*Indicates the manner in which diagonals are scored during the fasta hashing.*
-*0: indicates that the score of a diagonal is equal to the sum of the scores of the exact matches it contains.*
-*1 indicates that this score is set equal to the score of the best uninterrupted segment (useful when dealing with fragments of sequences).*
+Common usage: **-diag_mode=<value>** (*Default: -diag_mode=0*). *Indicates the manner in which diagonals are scored during the fasta hashing: "0" indicates that the score of a diagonal is equal to the sum of the scores of the exact matches it contains, and "1" indicates that this score is set equal to the score of the best uninterrupted segment (useful when dealing with fragments of sequences).*

  - **-diag_threshold**
-**Usage: -diag_threshold=<value>**
-*Default: -diag_threshold=0*
-*Sets the value of the threshold when selecting diagonals.*
-*0: indicates that -ndiag should be used to select the diagonals (cf -ndiag section).*
+Common usage: **-diag_threshold=<value>** (*Default: -diag_threshold=0*). *Sets the value of the threshold when selecting diagonals.
+A value of 0: indicates that -ndiag should be used to select the diagonals (cf -ndiag section).*

  - **-sim_matrix**
-**Usage: -sim_matrix=<string>**
-*Default: -sim_matrix=vasiliky*
-*Indicates the manner in which the amino acid alphabet is degenerated when hashing in the fasta_pairwise dynamic programming.
+Common usage: **-sim_matrix=<string>** (*Default: -sim_matrix=vasiliky*). *Indicates the manner in which the amino acid alphabet is degenerated when hashing in the fasta_pairwise dynamic programming.
 Standard ClustalW matrices are all valid.
 They are used to define groups of amino acids having positive substitution values.
 In T-Coffee, the default is a 13 letter grouping named Vasiliky, with residues grouped as follows:*

 ::